Tuition and Financial Aid

 - Research Assistants and Teaching Assistants Waiver

-- Senior Citizen, 65 or Older, Free Tuition for Auditing Classes and 6 credit hours
+- Senior Citizen, 65 or Older, Free Tuition for Auditing Classes and 6 semester credit hours

 - Waiver for College Faculty and their Dependents